ridzuan5757/k8s/docs/1_concepts/services_load_balancing_networking/services.md

 rules into a single resource, so that we can expose multiple components of the workload, running separately in the cluster, behind a single listener.

-The Gateway APi for k9s provides extra capabilities beyond Ingress and Service.
+The Gateway API for k9s provides extra capabilities beyond Ingress and Service.
 We can add Gateway to the cluster - it is a family extension of APIs, implemented using `CustomResourceDefinitions` and then use these to configure access to network services that are running in the cluster.